SriramanT/qmc_master_code/README.md

 The arguments of *simulation* are described below.

 To maximize the efficiency of the code, some simulation parameters must be known at compile time.
 Thus, to set them, you must provide arguments when running make.
-If you simply run make, you will obtain the default parameters that reproduce Hirsch's results.
+If you simply run make, you will obtain the default parameters that reproduce Hirsch's results for U = 4.

 To change the number of sites, inverse Trotter error, inverse temperature, or the frequency of recomputing the Green's functions, type: